Magericyon: Palaeoecology

 As a carnivore at Cerro de los Battalones, Magericyon shared the apex predator position with two saber-toothed cat species, the leopard-sized Promegantereon ogygia and the tiger-sized Machairodus aphanistus.
 Evidence indicates that the large carnivores may have co-existed using niche partitioning.
-A carbon-13 bone analysis matched isotope profiles in prey species with their predators, showing both cats hunted prey that typically live in closed woodland habitats, such as pigs of the genus Microstonyx and perhaps occasionally young of the "tetralophodont gomphothere" Tetralophodon.
+A δ^{13}C bone analysis matched isotope profiles in prey species with their predators, showing both cats hunted prey that typically live in closed woodland habitats, such as pigs of the genus Microstonyx and perhaps occasionally young of the "tetralophodont gomphothere" Tetralophodon.
 Magericyon ate medium-sized prey that live in more open habitats, with the antelope Austroportax being an important food source and hipparionine horses also present in the diet.
+Taphonomic evidence suggests moschids were on the menu of M. anceps as well.
 Because the site attracted all three species as a predator trap, Magericyon may also have taken carrion or injured animals of various kinds, though its teeth show it was specialized as a hypercarnivore without the bone-cracking adaptations of many other bear-dogs.

 Magericyon may have competed at times with large omnivorous bears such as Agriotherium and Indarctos, but these genera fed more on plant material.
 As well as Austroportax and Hippotherium, its prey could have included young of the hornless rhinoceros Aceratherium and possibly the calves of the large sivatherine giraffes and boselaphine antelopes.
 Since its choice of prey suggests it lived in open country, while its legs conversely were not designed for speed, Magericyon probably would have engaged in kleptoparasitism against any of the smaller carnivores in the region or in scavenging when the opportunity presented itself.